Flooristics, LLC

 Share Button

 There are lots of different things that flooring contractors can do to correct excessive moisture problems within a concrete substrate.
 The first thing to do is to improve drainage procedures.
-This could be accomplished by making adjustments to irrigation systems, fixing broken pipes and even taking measures to reduce the naturally occurring ground water.
-Other options include applying non-penetrating sealer to the concrete substrate.
-Of course, there should always be high quality vapor barriers in place to reduce the amount of moisture that comes in contact with the flooring material.
+You can accomplish this by adjusting irrigation systems, fixing broken pipes, and taking measures to reduce naturally occurring groundwater.
+Other options include applying a non-penetrating sealer to the concrete substrate.
+Of course, there should always be high-quality vapor barriers in place to reduce the amount of moisture that comes in contact with the flooring material.

 Filed Under: Flooring Help Tagged With: concrete floor, concrete subfloor, concrete substrate, moisture in concrete, substrate concrete